Blockstream/gdk/docs/source/gdk-json.rst

     "blinding_key": "02a519491b130082a1abbe17395213b46dae43c3e1c05b7a3dbd2157bd83e88a6e",
     "blinding_script": "a914c2427b28b2796243e1e8ee65be7598d465264b0187",
     "is_blinded": true,
-    "unblinded_address": "XV4PaYgbaJdPnYaJDzE41TpbBF6yBieeyd"
+    "unconfidential_address": "XV4PaYgbaJdPnYaJDzE41TpbBF6yBieeyd"
   }

 :blinding_key: The blinding key used to blind this address.
 :blinding_script: The script used to generate the blinding key via https://github.com/satoshilabs/slips/blob/master/slip-0077.md.
 :is_blinded: Always ``true``.
+:unconfidential_address: The non-confidential address corresponding to ``address``.
+This
-:unblinded_address: The unblinded address.
-This is provided for informational purposes only and should not be used to receive.
+    is provided for informational purposes only and should not be used to receive.

 .. _previous-addresses-request: